Lavendon: Modern Lavendon

-The parish church is dedicated to St Michael, and there is also a Baptist Church that meets at the Union Chapel in the centre of the village.
+The parish church is dedicated to St Michael: it dates from the 12th century and is a Grade I listed building.
+There is also a Baptist Church that meets at the Union Chapel in the centre of the village.

 The village has a combined school for children from reception (4 years) through to year 6 (11 years).
 It also has a village store and Post Office, an independent garage, village hall and two public houses, the Green Man and The Horseshoe.
 There is also a pre-school and a nursery.

 The company Tusting has a small factory on Olney Road producing a wide range of luxury leather goods which are exported worldwide.

+The Lavendon Narrow Gauge Railway is situated in the village and it open to the public a few Sundays a year.